lizhanmit/learning-notes/data-structures-and-algorithms-note/data-structures-and-algorithms-note.md

 Hashing is a technique to convert a key into an index of an array.

-两种说法：（都对）

-- key 进 hash function，直接得到 index of array。
-- key 进 hash code function，得到 hash code，再转成 index。可能用 index = hash code % size of array。
+- The key goes into hash code function, get hash code, then transfer to index.
+Maybe using `index = hashCode % sizeOfArray`.

 ![hash-function.jpg](img/hash-function.jpg)